Headlee, Indiana

-Headlee is an unincorporated rural hamlet located in White County, in the U.S. state of Indiana.
+Headlee is an unincorporated community in Cass Township, White County, Indiana.
 It is also part of the Cass Township of Indiana.

 History

 A post office was established at Headlee in 1877, and remained in operation until 1907.
 The Headlee family were among the first settlers in the area.
-The hamlet is entirely residential now.

 Geography

 Headlee is located on Indiana State Road 119, and is a short distance away from Lake Shafer in Buffalo and Monticello.